yusufozturk/panther/docs/gitbook/destinations/github.md

 ![](../.gitbook/assets/screen-shot-2019-10-21-at-12.48.52-pm.png)

-Follow GitHub's documentation available [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) on generating an API tokens.
+Follow GitHub's documentation available [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) on generating an API token.
 Before you start, we recommend creating a dedicated Panther Alerts service account on GitHub.

 First enter the repository name into the Panther destination configuration.
 This will be in the form `owner/repo_name`